trmxvibs/trmxvibs/README.md

 ---

 ### 🚀 About Me:
-I'm a dedicated **Termux tool developer** 🛠️ with a passion for open-source projects.
-My goal is to automate tasks and tackle real-world challenges through scripting and programming.
+I'm Lokesh Kumar, a passionate **Termux tool developer**, **Security Researcher**, and dedicated **Open-Source Contributor**.
+With a strong background in scripting and programming, I aim to develop tools that automate tasks and solve real-world problems.
+I actively participate in the tech community by sharing knowledge and collaborating on open-source projects.

 <p align="center">
   <img src="https://readme-typing-svg.herokuapp.com?color=%23FF5733&lines=Currently+working+on+Termux+tools;Always+learning+new+technologies;Open+to+discussions+about+Linux+and+Scripting" />